Phridge/C-uniform-syntax-for-pointers/README.md

 ### Why not use '\[' and '\]' instead of some weird whitespace placement?
 Because thats not how C variable syntax works.
 In Java, this works actually, but Java has no pointer syntax, so...

-Other criticism is welcomed.
+More criticism is welcomed.

-Have a nice day! :waving:
+Have a nice day!